PaulSHahn/emacssetup/README.md

 Note that these commands and options are specific to recent versions of *emacs*.
 Older versions of *emacs* and *emacsclient* take different options.
-Older versions of *emacs* don't have an *emacsclient*, or call it by a different name.
+Very old versions of *emacs* don't have an *emacsclient*, or call it by a different name.

 ## Systemd integration